 9. His record provides no reason for apprehension.
 Here, apprehension means:

 10. Air is less dense than water because:

 B. its molecules are further apart.

 C. its molecules are closer together.

 D. it moves more quickly and easily.

 How did you do on these sample questions?
-Tell us in the comment area at the end of this post.
+Be sure and tell us in the comment area at the end of this post.